arbaaz29/Portado/content/docs/guacamole.md

     - default password - `guacadmin`

-- Log in and change guacadmin's password.
+- Log in scan and configure `TOTP` and change guacadmin's password.
 Go to settings and create a new user with admin access that can add new connections and users.

-- Test if you are able to log in as the new user before you disable the guacadmin user.
+- Test if you are able to log in as the new user before you disable the `guacadmin` user.

 ![user](/Guacamole/user.png)